 Genuine influencers don’t share bland, boring posts.
 Brands often struggle to comprehend that the influencers are the critical part of the marketing equation.
 It is the influencers who interest their followers – not the brand.
 Forcing an influencer to reproduce carefully created and corporate-vetted content is a counterproductive and a pointless exercise.
 Any influencer marketing posts that an influencer shares need to sound as if it is their own voice.
 For it is that voice that attracted their followers in the first place.

-Brands Are Learning the Advantages of Working with People in the Creative Fields
+Brands Are Learning the Advantages of Working with Both Top and Micro Influencers

 Of course, some niches are inherently more suitable for influencer marketing, or indeed any form of social marketing, than others are.
 You’re unlikely to gain much sales traction if you try to work with influencers to promote your RV sewer caps – although even then you may be able to work with experienced and knowledgeable camping influencers.